TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 21/2 Chronicles 21.18.md

 ---

-And after all this Jehovah smote him in his bowels with an incurable disease.
+After all this Yahweh struck him in his bowels with an incurable disease.